ESMValGroup/ESMValTool/doc/sphinx/source/preface/architecture.rst

 Data finding:
 -------------
-* read the data requirements from the recipe from the datasets (and additional_datasets) section; assemble the data request that will find the data;
+* read the data requirements from the recipe from the datasets (and additional_datasets) section; assemble the data request to locate the data;
 * find the data using the specified root paths and DRS types in the configuration file (note the flexibility allowed by the data finder, see Preprocessor/Data finding);